 In order to prevail on a summary judgment motion, the defendant had to show that no “triable issue as to any material fact” existed on the question of injury-in-fact.
 Cal.
 Code Civ.
 Proc., § 437c(c).
 The trial court granted the motion, holding that “‘lost shopping time’ was not ‘money or property’ as required to confer standing.”
 Id. at 7.
 The appellate court disagreed, finding that the plaintiffs had “raised a triable issue” as to whether their lost time constituted loss of “money or property sufficient to qualify as injury in fact.”
 Id. at 19.

 Business litigation attorney James G. Schwartz has represented Bay Area businesses and business owners in litigation and transactional matters for more than 40 years.
-Contact us online or at (925) 463-1073 today to schedule a free and confidential consultation with a skilled and experienced business advocate.
+Contact us online or at (925) 463-1073 today to schedule an initial confidential consultation with a skilled and experienced business advocate.

 More Blog Posts: